kgrid/python-activator/README.md

 ## Run the app
 There are 5 different ways of running this app.
 The last 4 require the app to be installed either using poetry install  for development environment or installingfrom the .whl file for prod

-1. Run the app using debugger (mentioned earlier)
+1. Run the app using debugger (object_directory and manifest_path are hardcoded at the buttom of api.py for debugging)

-2. Use CLI to run and pass --object-path as input parameter:
+2. Use CLI to run and pass --collection-path and --manifest-path as input parameters:

-`python-activator run --object-path={your collection path}`
+`python-activator run --collection-path={your collection path} --manifest-path={your manifest path}`

-3. Use CLI to run the app by setting OBJECT_PATH as an environment variable:
+3. Use CLI to run the app by setting COLLECTION_PATH and MANIFEST_PATH as an environment variables:

-`OBJECT_PATH={your collection path} python-activator run`
+`COLLECTION_PATH={your collection path} MANIFEST_PATH={your manifest path} python-activator run`

 4. Use cli with no path provided.
 It will consider {root of app}/pyshelf as object location.